This article is written by SONAKSHI MAITY during her internship with Le Droit India.

 INTRODUCTION

-Whoever does any act to conceal the source, ownership or use of illicit funds or assets is involved in Money laundering.
-It is often done to avoid taxes, legal consequences or invest in some legitimate businesses.
-Mainly, money laundering cases are influenced by politics, with their roots going all the way down to corruption.
+Anyone who conceals the source, ownership, or use of illicit funds or assets engages in money laundering.
+People often do it to evade taxes, escape legal consequences, or invest in legitimate businesses.
+Most money laundering cases are politically driven, often rooted in corruption.

 1, 2005.
 The Enforcement Directorate is the designated authority under the PMLA to investigate cases of money laundering.
 The ED can also take suo motu cognizance of any offence under the PMLA.
-The PMLA also provides for the attachment and seizure of such property, those assets which are generated through criminal activities as well as the prosecution and punishment of the offenders.
-However, concerns have been raised regarding the potential abuse of discretionary powers vested in the ED.
+The PMLA empowers authorities to attach and seize properties and assets generated through criminal activities and to prosecute and punish offenders.
+However, many have raised concerns that the Enforcement Directorate (ED) may abuse these wide discretionary powers.https://ledroitindia.in/supreme-court-statements-made-to-ed-in-one-pmla-case-cant-be-used-in-another-case/

 ED discretionary power under PMLA

-• Section 5 (Provisional Attachment of Property): The ED can provisionally attach property if it is suspected of being the “proceeds of crime” for a period of 180 days after confirmation by the Adjudicating Authority.
+- Section 5 (Provisional Attachment of Property): The ED may provisionally attach property it suspects to be the “proceeds of crime” for 180 days, subject to confirmation by the Adjudicating Authority.

 ED’s Power to Arrest

-Under Section 19 of the PMLA, an ED officer must have “reason to believe,” based on the material in their possession that the accused is guilty of the particular offence and this belief must be recorded and communicated to the accused at the time of arrest.
-Further, the arrested person has to be presented before the Special Judicial Magistrate or Metropolitan Magistrate within 24 hours of his arrest excluding the time of his journey.
+Under Section 19 of the PMLA, the ED officer must form a “reason to believe,” based on the material in their possession, that the accused has committed the offence.
+The officer must record this belief and communicate it to the accused at the time of arrest.
+After the arrest, the officer must produce the accused before the Special Judicial Magistrate or Metropolitan Magistrate within 24 hours, excluding travel time.

 As per Section 45 of the PMLA, the offence of money laundering is cognizable i.e. ED has the authority to arrest without any warrant and also non- bailable offence i.e the bail can be granted by special court and not by ED.
-The Supreme Court also upheld the “twin conditions” for bail in Section 45 and said that Parliament is competent to amend it to cure the “defects” in its judgement in the Nikesh Tarachand Shah v.
+The Supreme Court upheld the “twin conditions” for bail under Section 45 and stated that Parliament has the authority to amend the provision to rectify the “defects” identified in its judgment in Nikesh Tarachand Shah v.
+Union of India.
 Union of India, which had struck down the twin conditions.
 For bail under the PMLA, the court must find prima facie that the accused is not guilty.
 In the Vijay Madanlal Chaudhary case, the Supreme Court upheld the stringent bail provisions.

 The Legal Validity of Vijay Madanlal Case